 Request a consultation to meet with Dr. Castellano if you feel self-conscious about your gynecomastia.
 Our practice is committed to ensuring a positive and comfortable experience for every patient with exceptional results.

 Tampa’s award-winning aesthetics team has all your needs covered.
 We look forward to helping you achieve “Just Beautiful” results!

 The best results following a male breast reduction are seen in those patients who retain realistic expectations and who are in good physical and mental health.
 Younger men are most commonly afflicted by gynecomastia, and their firm, elastic skin also provides the best capacity for a speedy recovery.

-Male breast reduction surgery is most often performed as an outpatient procedure, and doesn’t often require a hospital stay.
-The surgery itself typically takes about one to two hours, although the time may vary depending on how extensive the necessary correction is.
+Male breast reduction surgery is most often performed as an outpatient procedure and doesn’t often require a hospital stay.
+The surgery itself typically takes about 1 to 2 hours, although the time may vary depending on how extensive the necessary correction is.

 Incisions will be kept small and inconspicuous whenever possible, and are usually placed either underneath the arm or hidden in the areola, outside the edge of the nipple.
 During the surgery, Dr. Castellano will remove excess fat, glandular tissue and skin from the sides and bottom of the breast.
 More involved tissue removal may require a larger incision for better access to the area.

 Following surgery, a compression garment will need to be worn for the first week or two, continuously.
 In extreme cases, drains may be inserted for a short time as well.
 Most patients feel some discomfort for the first few days following surgery.

 Swelling and bruising are very common and may disguise the results of your procedure at first.
 Although these symptoms should dissipate within the first few weeks, it can take up to a few months to truly see the permanent results of your reduction surgery.